Last month I wrote about how Christmas in Nusa Ceningan was, and now I’m gonna write a bit more about my experience there.

 From where I was standing, the boat looked awfully full.
 Some people were sitting on the floor, the other were standing, while the rest was sitting on the seats.
 It took me a while to figure out that he was serious, and my boyfriend and I (plus 2 hotel staff) boarded the already-over-capacity boat.
 It was swaying violently as we stepped in, and it looked like it was going to capsize at any moment.
 People already on the boat were trying to balance it.
 I was so furious at this point, and almost yelled at them to be sensible.
-I really didn’t understand why they couldn’t make it in 2 trips, considering the one-way journey would only take about 3 minutes.
+I really didn’t understand why they couldn’t make it in 2 trips, considering a one-way journey would only take about 3 minutes.
 My boyfriend, who rarely swears in public, muttered a curse word when the boat nearly capsized (for the umpteenth time).

 Honestly, if I hadn’t had my camera and backpack with me, I’d considered swimming myself.
 The water was only knee-deep and the distance between these 2 islands couldn’t be more than 500 meters.
 They were building a new bridge when we were there, and let’s hope they will get it done ASAP as there’s no way this boat transport is safety.

 So yeah, we weren’t really impressed with the hotel and the staff (they were quite rude as well).
 The island itself was beautiful, and on the way to the quay, I saw a glimpse of the beauty.
 A long stretch of white sandy beach with turquoise water, and no crowd.
 I guess it would’ve been much better had we rented a motorbike and spared a day to explore the island (too bad none of us could drive a motorbike).